Fletch, will you please teach us?

 Currently, there is little training for leading and managing the church.
 No courses are known at the Masters or Doctoral level on being an Executive Pastor.
 Generally, seminaries are concerned with training individuals to preach and teach.
 Where will Executive Pastors be trained?
 In many seminaries, there are few or none with the requisite expertise to train the next generation of Executive Pastors.
 Will that training be left to business schools and hands-on experience?
 There ought to be the integration of theological training and management principles to educate the next generation of church leaders, including Executive Pastors.

-The solution was that instead of teaching all these subject by myself, we would bring scores and scores of church leaders in to be our guest lecturers.
+The solution was for me to teach online and to bring scores and scores of church leaders to be our online guest lecturers.
 Through XPastor’s extensive network, we had great relationships with so many talented people!
 They could speak from their areas of expertise, sharing “the latest and greatest,” lessons learned and current challenges.

 Come and learn with us.
-The classes are both online in a live discussion setting or you can watch the recording.
-Further, the XPastor classes can earn credit toward your Masters degree through Crown College.
+The classes are both online in a live discussion and via recording.

 The Director of the program is Dr. David Fletcher.
 As a pastor for over thirty years in some of America’s largest churches, he has a wealth of experience in the practical and conceptual issues for churches of all sizes.
 David has been an Adjunct Professor in the Doctor of Ministry program at Dallas Theological Seminary since 2005.
 He was on the board of the Evangelical Theological Seminary of India from 1991-2015, and founded the ETS India Doctor of Ministry program in 2006.
 Dr. Fletcher has also taught as an Adjunct Professor at Trinity Evangelical Divinity School.